Junovy-Hosting/bookstack-cli/README.md

 # BookStack CLI

-An Automated CLI for viewing, managing, importing, and exporting content for (BookStack)[https://www.bookstackapp.com/]
+An Automated CLI for viewing, managing, importing, and exporting content for [BookStack](https://www.bookstackapp.com/), the open-source documentation platform.

 ## Installation (Bun 1.2+)